Getting your Trinity Audio player ready...

 Did you know that one toppled tree in January kicked off a full-blown forest feud?

-The said tree incident led to the Village giving the green light to remove 37 Australian pines over safety concerns, and by February, 29 were already down, and so were several active bird nests.
+The said tree incident led to the Village giving the green light to remove 37 Australian pines due to safety concerns.

 Cue the bird-loving backlash — Biscayne Park is, after all, a designated bird sanctuary.